Academic Warning, Probation and Suspension

 Continued probation occurs when the student earns a minimum 2.0 semester grade point average and the cumulative GPA remains below 2.0.
 The student is returned to good standing when the cumulative GPA is 2.0 or higher.

-A student placed on academic probation or a student on continued probation is restricted to enrolling in no more than thirteen semester hours as outlined below:
+A student placed on academic probation or a student on continued probation is restricted to enrolling in no more than13 semester hours as outlined below:

 It is recommended that the student meet with an academic advisor to develop success strategies.